 Generally, the CMPs to be imposed on a healthcare provider come in the form of a letter and are grossly exaggerated in relation to the actual offense.
 This is because each individual violation is considered a separate and distinct offense for which a maximum statutory penalty may be imposed.

 As a result, health care providers often find themselves faced with millions of dollars in fines.

 Notification usually comes in the form of a letter from the Department of Justice (“DOJ”) with the caption “civil violations of the Controlled Substance Act” or something to this effect.
 It also states, “The purpose of this letter is to inform you of your potential civil liability prior to this office filing a civil action in the federal district court.”
 The letter is signed by a civil attorney with the DOJ or the U.S. Attorney’s Office.
 The letter also encourages the recipient to obtain counsel and contact the attorney in response to negotiate.

-It is imperative that you do not attempt to contact the Department of Justice or the DEA by yourself.
-This is a highly complex and technical area of law and a wrong step could cost hundreds of thousands of dollars.
-You should contact an experienced DEA attorney who has experience defending civil monetary penalty cases against the DEA and Department of Justice.
+It is imperative that you do not attempt to contact the DOJ or the DEA by yourself.
+This is a highly complex and technical area of law, and a wrong step could cost you hundreds of thousands of dollars.
+You should contact an experienced DEA attorney who has experience defending civil monetary penalty cases against the DEA and DOJ.

-Despite frequent exaggerations of CMPs sought by the DOJ and the DEA.
-Courts often take a different approach to the calculation of civil monetary penalties, typically resulting in drastically lower fines.
-Our experienced DEA attorneys can fight excessive requests for civil monetary penalties.
+Despite frequent exaggerations of CMPs sought by the DOJ and DEA, courts often take a different approach to the calculation of civil monetary penalties, typically resulting in drastically lower fines.

 Courts across the country have provided guidance with respect to determining the exact amount of CMPs to impose.
 Specifically, courts consider four factors when evaluating CMPs: